Dualcon/Java-ImageAreaSelection/README.md

 # Shortcuts

-## m - define the dimensions of your rectangle.
+## m - defines the dimensions of your rectangle.
-## d - Load next image.
+## n - Loads the next image.
-## c - Create a new image with just the slected region.
+## c - Creates a new image with just the slected region.
+## p - Shows the dimension of each image.

 Produced by [Wiki Dreams.github.io](https://WikiDreams.github.io/).